Skip to main content

 Amazon Bedrock Agents Integration

-In this tutorial, we will walk you through the process of integrating Amazon Bedrock Agents and Flows into Solace Agent Mesh (SAM).
+This tutorial walks you through the process of integrating Amazon Bedrock Agents and Flows into Solace Agent Mesh (SAM).
 This integration allows you to create agents that can interact with one or multiple Bedrock Agents or Flows, extending your SAM project with powerful AI capabilities from AWS.

 What are Amazon Bedrock Agents and Flows?